 When your oncidium is actively growing, feed with a balanced orchid fertilizer to encourage more flowers.

-Orchids in the dendrobium (den-DROH-bee-um) genus have different needs, but most grow well in bright, indirect light and rooms that range from 65 to 75 degrees Fahrenheit. during the day and 55 to 60 degrees F. at night.
+Orchids in the dendrobium (den-DROH-bee-um) genus have different needs, but most grow well in bright, indirect light and rooms that range from 65 to 75 degrees Fahrenheit during the day and 55 to 60 degrees Fahrenheit at night.
 Dendrobiums are often grown in small pots, with their tall, slender stems clipped to supports.
 They flower more when they’re somewhat pot-bound, but their small pots may need watering twice a week.

 Like other orchids, give dendrobiums good air circulation and high humidity.

 When the flowers fade, cut the stalks to the spot where they grew out of the pseudobulb (the fattened part of the plant, which stores water).
 Don’t cut the tall stems; that’s where new flower stems will grow.
 Fertilize with a balanced orchid fertilizer, and the bloom cycle should start over in about a year.